Does the J Bar L have two locations?

 While every vacation rental on the Centennial property has access to the Stibal Barn hot tub, only the Anderson House features a private hot tub.

-The Twin Bridges Fishing Cabin does not have hot tub access.
+The Crazy D Lodge does not have a hot tub at this time.

 Is there a place to eat on the ranch?